Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Summary

 Our symmetry analyses revealed the possibility of realizing AHC in doped MnTe systems that exhibit both altermagnetism and quasi-altermagnetism, which were further supported by our DFT calculations.
 Furthermore, our observation opens up a new avenue to engineer a non-zero AHC even for a constant N\'eel vector direction by changing the chemical composition.
 This paves the way for experimental detection of AHC and provides a promising route for identifying altermagnetism in insulating MnTe.

 In summary, our results identify the general conditions under which altermagnetism persists or deviates under non-magnetic doping, providing a realistic assessment of robustness altermagnets for spintronic applications.
 Even when ideal symmetry conditions are broken, MnTe retains essential altermagnetic characteristics, and suitable dopant selection offers a viable pathway for tailoring its properties for device integration.
+The quasi-altermagnetic phase proposed in this work, characterized by nonidentical spin splitting and Fermi surface topology, may enable other intriguing spin-dependent transport properties, such as the spin Hall effect and spin transfer torques.
+These will be interesting avenues for future work.
 We hope that our predictions could be experimentally tested in the near future.